QuarkNerd/blog/labs/_posts/2012-12-13-xaml-finance.md

 XAML Finance was developed as a demonstration project in code-sharing with Microsoft technologies.
 The end result was an application which shared 75% of its code across the desktop, web and mobile.

-You can view the [web-based Silverlight version](http://www.scottlogic.co.uk/blog/colin/xaml-finance/) of XAML Finance, watch a [video of the Windows Phone 7 version](http://www.youtube.com/watch?v=ISWu2VOKIyc) and read the (more technical) [accompanying CodeProject article](http://www.codeproject.com/KB/windows-phone-7/XAMLFinance.aspx).
+You can watch a [video of the Windows Phone 7 version](http://www.youtube.com/watch?v=ISWu2VOKIyc) and read the (more technical) [accompanying CodeProject article](http://www.codeproject.com/KB/windows-phone-7/XAMLFinance.aspx).

 ##Overview